Jose Aquino II: Representative (2022-present)

 In 2022, Aquino ran for the seat of Agusan del Norte's 1st district under Lakas-CMD.
 He won against opposition Kidz Libarios of the People's Reform Party by a margin of 5,000 votes.
 He was selected as the Secretary-General for Lakas-CMD.
 He was elected as the chairperson for the Philippine House Committee on Public Information.
 He took part in a meeting with Representative Toby Tiangco regarding cybersecurity.
 He was part of the Philippine Delegation during multiple visits to the United States.
 He accompanied President Bongbong Marcos to one of his visits to Japan.

 Aquino was one of the congress authors of Republic Act 11936, which appropriated funds of the Government of the Philippines in 2023.
 It was filed on September 6, 2022, and was read six days after.
-During the Impeachment of Sara Duterte, Aquino favored to impeach her.
+During the first impeachment of Sara Duterte, Aquino favored to impeach her.
 He ran in the 2025 elections under Lakas-CMD, for Butuan's at-large congressional district.
 He won unopposed gaining 107,974 votes, 48.92 percent of the votes.